AlexSacMorane/DIC/README.md

     Save following data :
         - Displacement
-    This is a structure with the discretization following x and y, the displacement following x and y and a returning map
+    This is a structure with the discretization following x and y, the displacement following x and y, a returning map and the strain (e11, e12, e22) fields at different time
         - extraction
-        - the images (not needed and can take space, you can delete this save)
         - PictureOrientation
         - thalesL
         - TimeStep